uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 # Introduction to VR

-In This worksheet I will introduce you to VR in Unity, showing you how to create an XR rig and navigate around a scene.
+In this introduou to VR in Unity, showing you how to create an XR rig and navigate around a scene.

 We will be using Unity version **2023.2.20f1**